✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 NAD – nicotinamide adenine dinucleotide

 NR and NMN are precursors to NAD.
-This means they can be used to make NAD.
+This means our body uses them to make more NAD.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

-Best Intranasal (Nose Spray): Renue by Science NAD+ Micromist Nasal Spray (use code “RFS10” for a discount)
+Best Intranasal (Nose Spray): Renue by Science Lipo NAD⁺ Complete Nasal Spray (use code “RFS10” for a discount)